TechnicJelle/CMGT_GraduationReport/report.typ

 === Potential Solution: Pipelines and Passes (Flat abstractions)

-These are APIs that use the concepts of Pipelines and Passes.
+These are @api:pl that use the concepts of Pipelines and Passes.
-As these are also the main concepts of Vulkan itself, I am going to call these "flat abstractions".
+As these are also the main concepts of @vulkan itself, I am going to call these "flat abstractions".
 The term "flat abstraction" is my own creation, for lack of a better one.

-I mean that these abstractions very closely mirror the original GPU API, except they are simplified.
+I mean that these abstractions very closely mirror the original @gpu-api, except they are simplified.
 But they do contain and use the same core principles.

 Existing implementations:
 - https://wiki.libsdl.org/SDL3/CategoryGPU
 - https://github.com/gfx-rs/wgpu
-- https://github.com/floooh/sokol (ironically enough, this one doesn't _actually_ abstract Vulkan, but _does_ abstract almost all other GPU APIs)
+- https://github.com/floooh/sokol (ironically enough, this one doesn't _actually_ abstract @vulkan, but _does_ abstract almost all other @gpu-api)
 - https://github.com/DiligentGraphics/DiligentCore
 - https://github.com/facebook/igl
 - https://github.com/corporateshark/lightweightvk

 #heading(outlined: false, level: 4)[Evaluation]

-I do really like SDL's GPU API.
+I do really like SDL's @gpu-api.
 This is probably the paradigm I'll go with.

 === Potential Solution: Global State Machine

-OpenGL, a really old GPU API, and older versions of DirectX actually were global state machines already.
+@opengl, a really old @gpu-api, and older versions of DirectX actually were global state machines already.

-Modern GPU APIs have moved away from this kind of architecture, because they were extremely cumbersome to work with.
+Modern @gpu-api have moved away from this kind of architecture, because they were extremely cumbersome to work with.
-They also match the things that are actually happening on a hardware level more closely than these older APIs, nowadays.
+They also match the things that are actually happening on a hardware level more closely than these older @api:pl, nowadays.

-Still, some people like the paradigm of global state machine APIs.
+Still, some people like the paradigm of global state machine @api:pl.

 Implementations:
-Immediate-Mode paradigm API:
+Immediate-Mode paradigm @api:
-- OpenGL Legacy (1.0 up to, but not including, 3.0)
+- @opengl Legacy (1.0 up to, but not including, 3.0)
 - Direct3D 7 and before
 - rlgl: https://github.com/raysan5/raylib/blob/master/src/rlgl.h

-Buffer-paradigm APIs:
+Buffer-paradigm @api:pl:
-- OpenGL Modern (3.0 and later)
+- @opengl Modern (3.0 and later)
-- Direct3D 8 to 11 (12 is a Pipelines&Passes-paradigm API)
+- Direct3D 8 to 11 (12 is a Pipelines&Passes-paradigm @api)
 - bgfx: https://github.com/bkaradzic/bgfx

 #heading(outlined: false, level: 4)[Evaluation]